chadac/golang/src/cmd/compile/README.md

 very commonly used types with a large API, nearly every package's export data will include a copy.
 This problem motivated the "indexed" design, which allowed partial loading on demand.
-(gopls does less work than the compiler for each import and is thus more sensitive to export data overheads.
+(golangpls does less work than the compiler for each import and is thus more sensitive to export data overheads.
 For this reason, it uses "shallow" export data, in which indirect information is not recorded at all.
 This demands random access to the export data files of all